limix/struct-lmm/doc/commandline.rst

   The number of variants loaded in a batch (in memory at the same time).
 * **no_interaction_test**.
 If active the interaction test is not consdered.
 * **unique_variants**.
 If activated, only non-repeated genotypes are considered.
-* **no_mean_to_one**.
-  when not activated, the environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones. if activated, the environment matrix is normalized in such a way that the outer product EE^T has mean of diagonal of ones.

 **lmm_lr**
 ^^^^^^^^^^